-Template 6 – Summary of key performance indicators (KPIs) on the Taxonomy-aligned exposures.
-Fixed format.
+Template 6: Summary of GAR KPIs.
+(Fixed format).

-Institutions shall provide in template 6 an overview of the KPIs calculated on the basis of templates 7 and 8 of Annex XXXIX, including the green asset ratio (GAR) as referred to in Commission Delegated Regulation (EU) 2021/2178*21
+Institutions shall provide in template 6 an overview of the KPIs calculated on the basis of the green asset ratio (GAR) as referred to in Commission Delegated Regulation (EU) 2021/2178*21

-While Delegated Regulation (EU) 2021/2178 requires entities to estimate and disclose the GAR twice, once based on the turnover taxonomy alignment of the counterparty (for non-financial corporates) for those exposures the purpose of which is not to finance specific identified activities (general purpose lending), and again based on the capital expenditure (CapEx) taxonomy alignment of the counterparty for the same general purpose lending exposures, in this template institutions shall only disclose the GAR once, based on the turnover alignment of the counterparty for the general purpose lending part only.
+Delegated Regulation (EU) 2021/2178 requires entities to estimate and disclose the GAR twice, once based on the turnover taxonomy alignment of the counterparty (for non-financial corporates) for those exposures the purpose of which is not to finance specific identified activities (general purpose lending), and again based on the capital expenditure (CapEx) taxonomy alignment of the counterparty for the same general purpose lending exposures.

+In this template institutions shall only disclose the GAR once, based on the turnover alignment of the counterparty for the general purpose lending part only.

-For the stock, GAR (climate change mitigation), GAR (climate change adaptation), GAR (climate change mitigation and climate change adaptation) shall correspond to the KPI included in columns (b), (g) and (l) respectively of Template 8, accordingly.
-Similarly, for the flow, GAR (climate change mitigation), GAR (climate change adaptation), GAR (climate change mitigation and climate change adaptation) shall correspond to the KPI included in row 1, columns (r), (w) and (ab) of the same Template 8.
+For the stock, GAR (climate change mitigation), GAR (climate change adaptation), GAR (water and marine resources), GAR (circular economy), GAR (pollution), GAR (biodiversity and ecosystems) and GAR (climate change mitigation, climate change adaptation, water and marine resources, circular economy, pollution and biodiversity and ecosystems) shall correspond to the KPI included in columns (c), (h), (l), (p), (t), (x) and (ac) respectively of Template 1 “Assets for the calculation of the GAR” of the Commission Delegated Regulation (EU) 2021/2178, accordingly.

-Information on the coverage shall be included in Template 8, row 1, column (p) for GAR stock, and (af) for GAR flow.

-Institutions shall disclose this information with first reference date as of 31 December 2023, which is in line with the first reference date for the disclosure of the information on the GAR referred to in Delegated Regulation (EU) 2021/2178.
+Similarly, for the flows, GAR (climate change mitigation), GAR (climate change adaptation), GAR (water and marine resources), GAR (circular economy), GAR (pollution), GAR (biodiversity and ecosystems) and GAR (climate change mitigation, climate change adaptation, water and marine resources, circular economy, pollution and biodiversity and ecosystems) shall correspond to the KPI included in columns (b), (g), (k), (o), (s), (w) and (ab) respectively of Template 4 “GAR KPI flow” of the Commission Delegated Regulation (EU) 2021/2178, accordingly.

+The coverage over total assets corresponds to the percentage of assets covered by the KPI (denominator of the GAR) over the bank´s total assets as reported in tempalte 7.

+Institutions shall disclose this template on an annual basis, based on materiality assessment.

-Template 7 - Mitigating actions: Assets for the calculation of GAR.
-Fixed format
+Template 7: 1.
+Assets for the calculation of GAR

-Institutions shall use the following instructions to disclose the information required in ‘Template 7 - Mitigating actions: Assets for the calculation of GAR’, as set out in Annex XXXIX to this Regulation.
+Institutions shall disclose the information required in ‘1.
+Assets for the calculation of GAR’, as set out in Annex VI of the Commission Delegated Regulation (EU) 2021/2178 and following the instructions contained in Annex VI of that Regulation.

-Institutions shall disclose in this template information on gross carrying amount of institutions’ loans and advances, debt securities and equity instruments on their banking book, with a breakdown of the information by type of counterparty, including financial corporations, non-financial corporations, households, local governments as well as real estate lending towards households, and the taxonomy eligibility and taxonomy alignment of the exposures with regard to the environmental objectives of climate change mitigation and climate change adaptation as referred to in Article 9, points (a) and (b), of Regulation (EU) 2020/852.

-In particular, institutions shall include in this template information necessary for the calculation of the GAR in accordance with Delegated Regulation (EU) 2021/2178.
-While Delegated Regulation (EU) 2021/2178 requires institutions to estimate and disclose the GAR twice, once based on the turnover taxonomy alignment of the counterparty (for non-financial corporates) for those exposures the purpose of which is not to finance specific identified activities (general purpose lending), and again based on the CapEx taxonomy alignment of the counterparty for the same general purpose lending exposures, in this template institutions shall only disclose the GAR once based only on the turnover alignment of the counterparty for the general purpose lending part.
+When disclosing information on GAR, institutions shall disclose the figures based on the turnover taxonomy alignment of the counterparty (for non-financial corporates) for those exposures the purpose of which is not to finance specific identified activities (general purpose lending).